HurSungYun/OperatingSystem_2016spr/README.md

 * The launchpad saves the tasks of applications used in the order that they were started.

-* When the caller app calls the callee app, it sends the request to the launchpad.
-Then the launchpad checks if the caller app has the right, and launch the callee app if so.

-* If the launchpad decides to launch the callee app, the launchpad-loader launches the callee app with its process which was made beforehand.

 * The launchpad remains a snapshot of the app even if it was force stopped so that the application can be launched from where it was stopped.

+* They use launchpad-loader for save the that.

+* The launchpad also manage tasks.

+* When the one app calls another app, it sends the request to the launchpad.

+* If the launchpad decides to launch another app, the launchpad-loader launches the app with its process which was made beforehand.

 # 4. Lessons learned